-Configuring Backup Proxy
+Configuring Backup Proxy for Storage Integration

 For some operations with storage snapshots, Veeam Backup & Replication requires a backup proxy.
 The backup proxy is used for two purposes:

 When Veeam Backup & Replication performs rescan and backup operations, it needs to read the content on storage volumes and snapshots.
 To do this, Veeam Backup & Replication uses a backup proxy as a helper.
 Storage volumes and snapshots are mounted as new volumes to the backup proxy.
-As a result, Veeam Backup & Replication can access mounted volumes and snapshots over the backup proxy and read VM data from them.
+As a result, Veeam Backup & Replication can access mounted volumes and snapshots over the backup proxy and read the backup data from them.

 - iSCSI traffic between the backup proxy and storage system must be allowed.